boushphong/dsa/3. Leetcode Pattern/Tree - BST, DFS, BFS.md

     ●   ● ●
 ```

 - A **Perfect Binary Tree** is a binary tree in which every internal node has exactly two child nodes and all leaf nodes are at the same level.
+A **Perfect Binary Tree** is also a **Complete Binary Tree**.
 ```python
         ●
        / \